Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Here you can find a starter template that you can use as a skeleton of your own application.

 #### Notes
-* `EcwidApp.init()` method initializes the application within Ecwid Control panel and allows it to show the page content
+* The `EcwidApp.init()` method initializes the application within Ecwid Control panel and allows it to show the page content
-* `EcwidApp.getPayload()` method allows you to get the store ID and REST API access token.
+* The `EcwidApp.getPayload()` method allows you to get the Store ID and REST API access token.
 See details in the further sections
-* See the [set up your application](#set-up-your-application) and [Native Apps Guideline](/native-applications) to find out how this page should work
 * Ecwid will load your app's *Iframe URL* with a payload to help identify the merchant's store.
 To find out more about the store authentication process in the app tab, see the [Authentication section](#authentication-in-embedded-apps).

-See the detailed description of the `init()` and `getPayload()` functions here: [Ecwid JS SDK](#ecwid-javascript-sdk) .
+* See the detailed description of the `init()` and `getPayload()` functions here: [Ecwid JS SDK](#ecwid-javascript-sdk) .

+Also, see the [set up your application](#set-up-your-application) and [Native Apps Guideline](/native-applications) to find out how this page should work.

 #### Q: What is my app_id?

-When user opens the application tab, the browser address bar URL will have a format like this:
+When user opens the application tab, the browser's address bar URL will have a format like this:

 `https://my.ecwid.com/cp/CP.html#app:name=my-cool-app&parent-menu=sales`

 Where the `my-cool-app` is your **app_id** which you will need to use in this code template to initiale the application on the page.
 The `sales` part is the Ecwid Control Panel section where the app is embedded into.

+# Authentication in Embedded Apps

-# App authentication
+## User authentication

 In your application, you will likely show some user-specific data, for example the store order list.
 To do that, your iframe application will need to know: